ReadyAPI can use SSL client certificates to secure your connection to the server.

 If you use Windows, you can also use certificates located in the Windows Personal Certificate Store.
 For this, enable the Certificate Store option.

-Switch to the Projects page and click WSS Config on the toolbar:
+Select an element in the APIs node in the Navigator panel and click WSS Config on the toolbar:

 This will open the WS-Security configuration dialog.